 Apply This Strategy to Stop Self-Sabotaging

 Choose an area of your life where you are blocked, in contradiction, or have symptoms of stress.
-Ask yourself those four questions listed above in a relaxed, meditative frame of mind.
+Ask yourself the four questions listed above in a relaxed, meditative state.

-You’ll likely uncover hidden factors that are operating in your own life.
-You’ll find it empowering to reveal these hidden motivators so you can address them or satisfy their needs in ways that are beneficial to you in achieving your personal goals.
+You’ll likely uncover hidden factors operating in your life.
+You’ll find it empowering to reveal these hidden motivators so you can address them or satisfy their needs in ways that benefit you in achieving your personal goals.

 Ending Thoughts